autobib/serde_bibtex/README.md

 ## Deserializer
 Here are the main features.
+See the [deserializer docs](https://docs.rs/serde_bibtex/latest/serde_bibtex/de/index.html) for more detail.

 ### Flexible
 - Structured: read into Rust types with automatic `@string` macro expansion and other convenience features.
 - Unstructured: do not expand macros or collect fields values to preserve the structure of the original bibtex.
 - Deserialize from bytes to defer UTF-8 conversion, or even pass-through raw bytes.
 - Error-tolerant `Iterator` API that allows skipping malformed entries.

 ### Explicit and unambiguous syntax
 - Aims for compatibility with and tested against an independently implemented [pest grammar](/src/syntax/bibtex.pest).
 - Aim for compatibility with [biber](https://github.com/plk/biber) but without some of biber's [undocumented idiosyncracies](https://docs.rs/serde_bibtex/latest/serde_bibtex/syntax/index.html#differences-from-biber) or [unfixable parsing bugs](https://github.com/plk/biber/issues/456).

 ### Fast
 - Low overhead manual parser implementation (see [benchmarks](#benchmarks)).
 - Zero-copy deserialization.
 - Selective capturing of contents (see [benchmarks](#benchmarks) for speed differences)

 ## Serializer
-TODO: not yet implemented
+Here are the main features.
+See the [serializer docs](https://docs.rs/serde_bibtex/latest/serde_bibtex/ser/index.html) for more detail.

+### Flexible
+- Flexibly serialize many types which are vaguely structured like BibTeX entries.
+- Sufficiently general to generate any valid BibTeX bibliography (up to syntactic equivalence), including all entry types such as `@string` macros, and out-putting unexpanded macros.
+- Implementable `Formatter` trait which allows total customization of generated BibTeX.

+### Opinionated
+- Default `Formatter` implementations serialize in a standardized format to guarantee unambiguous parsing even by other tools.
+- Compact formatter when serializing for consumption by non-humans.

+### Robust
+- Validate during serialization to guarantee generation of valid BibTeX.

 ## Comparison with other crates